 expensive, incredibly tedious, painstakingly long and frequently,

 inconclusive!
-Still, they suffer terribly from psychological and emotional
+Still, these people suffer terribly from psychological

-scars incurred throughout a lifetime of trying to live with, and surmount
+and emotional scars incurred throughout a lifetime of trying to live

 feelings of shame, guilt and remorse over not living up to one’s “potential”